kirillzx/-Competitions-/Hackathon ITMO FinTech/README.md

 hackathon-fintech-2.ipynb - file to create features and to write a training sample to a csv file

 ### Model
 To solve the problem was choosen XGBClassifier.
 Its boosting algorithm on trees.
-With simple Grid Search was found optimal parameters for max depth of the trees and number of trees.
+With simple Grid Search was found optimal parameters for the max depth of the trees and the number of trees.
 Parameters|Values
 ---|---
 max_depth|8